istio/istio.io/content/en/news/releases/1.22.x/announcing-1.22/change-notes/index.md

   ([Issue #50110](https://github.com/istio/istio/issues/50110))

 - **Added** the annotation `networking.istio.io/address-type` to allow `istio` class Gateways to use `ClusterIP` for status addresses.

-**Added** the ability to annotate workloads or services with `istio.io/use-waypoint` pointing to Gateways of arbitrary gateway classes.
+- **Added** the ability to annotate workloads or services with `istio.io/use-waypoint` pointing to Gateways of arbitrary gateway classes.

-These changes allow configuring a standard `istio` gateway as a Waypoint.
+  These changes allow configuring a standard Istio gateway as a waypoint.
   For this to work, it must be configured as a `ClusterIP` Service with redirection enabled.
-This is colloquially referred to as a "gateway sandwich" where the zTunnel layer handles mTLS.
+This is colloquially referred to as a "gateway sandwich" where the ztunnel layer handles mTLS.
   ([Issue #48362](https://github.com/istio/istio/issues/48362))

 - **Added** functionality to enroll individual pods into ambient by labeling them with `istio.io/dataplane-mode=ambient`